of0x/tic-tac-toe-challenge/README.md

 TIME LIMIT: You have 3 days from the date you receive a link to this site.
 You may submit your work earlier.

-TASK: Your task it implement a simple but comprehensive REST API for a [tic-tac-toe game](https://en.wikipedia.org/wiki/Tic-tac-toe)
+TASK: Your task is to implement a simple but comprehensive REST API for a [tic-tac-toe game](https://en.wikipedia.org/wiki/Tic-tac-toe)

 ## Requirements